How the Beatles Became Saturday Morning Cartoon Characters

 Airing from 1965 until 1967 in its original run, and through 1969 in reruns, the show lasted for 39 total episodes that reportedly marked the first time an animated series had portrayed real, living people.

 Watch the Beatles' Saturday-Morning Cartoon Show

-According to the book Beatletoons: The Real Story Behind the Cartoon Beatles, the Fab Four hated the show at first, but later embraced its campy portrayal of the period when they still sported mop tops and suits.
+The Fab Four hated the show at first, according to the book Beatletoons: The Real Story Behind the Cartoon Beatles, but later embraced its campy portrayal of the period when they still sported mop tops and suits.
 "I still get a blast out of watching the Beatles cartoons on TV," John Lennon said in 1972.